vlazzarini/vanilla/6.Stria/README.md

 Once a promise is returned from this function, we are good to go.
 So we can now modify the `start()` function to use `compileCsd()`, which takes the name of a CSD file and compiles it.
 That is the main modification in relation to any of the previous examples.
+We also show how to access and manipulate the AudioContext which was created by Csound.

 ```
+// instrument on/off state
+let isOn = false;
 // CSD file name
 const csd = './stria.csd'
 // this is the JS function to start Csound